youngkar/github-workshop/README.md

 ## Part 7: Open a pull request
-*Now that everyone has pushed their changes to the forked version of this repo, it’s time to merge all of your changes back into this original repository that you didn't have access to before.*
+*Now that everyone has pushed their changes to the forked version of this repo, it’s time to merge all of your changes back into the original repository that you didn't have access to before.*

 - One person in your team: On your forked repository page, click the “New pull request” button in the middle-left of the screen.
 Then click the green “Create pull request” button.
-- Let me know that your team opened a pull request and I'll approve it!
+- Let me know that your team opened a pull request and I'll approve it.
 - Refresh the original repository and see your changes there!